vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 **Extra space available is distributed among the component proportionally to their flex-grow values.**

-This means if there are two items and both have `flex-grow: 1` they both get 50% of the available space.
-Thats because ration of their values is `1:1`.
+This means if there are two items, and both have `flex-grow: 1;` they both get 50% of the available space.
+That's because the ratio of their values is `1:1`.

 If one item has `flex-grow: 3` and the other one `flex-grow: 1`, the ratio of their values is 3:1, which means he first one will get 3x as much as space (75%) as the second one (25%).
-If there are 100px of extra space, the first component will get grow by 75px and the second one will grow by 25px.
+If there are 100px of extra space, the first component will get grow by 75px, and the second one will grow by 25px.

-The common misconception is that ratio, let's say 2:1, means that the firs component will end up being twice as big as the second one.
-But remember, it is about how the extra space is distributed, not the final size. **The ratio of `flex-grow` values determines percentage of the extra space each item will get, not their final sizes**.
+The common misconception is that ratio, let's say 2:1, means that the first component will end up being twice as big as the second one.
+But remember, it is about how the extra space is distributed, not the final size. **The ratio of `flex-grow` values determines the percentage of the extra space each item will get, not their final sizes**.

 ##### Values between 0 and 1
-values greater than 0 but less than 1 have special behavior. **If the sum of all the `flex-growht` values in a container is less than 1, items will still grow, but will not fill the entire container.**
+Values greater than 0, but less than 1 have special behavior. **If the sum of all the `flex-grow` values in a container is less than 1, items will still grow, but will not fill the entire container.**

-For example, if we have three items, each with `flex-growht: 0.25;` their sum is `0.75`.
+For example, if we have three items, each with `flex-grow: 0.25;` their sum is `0.75`.
 This means that the items will grow, but only occupy 75% of the available space, the rest will be empty.

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/yLYarGj/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 In the example above, we have two items with value `0.1` and one with `0.4`.
 The sum is `0.6`.
-That means that only 60% of extra space will be ocupied while the items with `0.1` will get 1/6 of space each and the item with `0.4` will get `4/6` of distributed space.
+That means that only 60% of extra space will be occupied while the items with `0.1` will get 1/6 of space each, and the item with `0.4` will get `4/6` of distributed space.

-In other words, 10% of extra space will get two items with `0.1` each, 40% will be added to item with `0.4` and the rest of 40% will stay unoccupied.
+In other words, 10% of extra space will get two items with `0.1` each, 40% will be added to item with `0.4,` and the rest of 40% will stay unoccupied.

 #### Flex-shrink
-This property determines how items should reduced in size if there is not enough space available in the container.
+This property determines how items should be reduced in size if there is not enough space available in the container.

 Again, it is a **non-negative** numeric value, where 0 means no shrinking at all.
-Ratio of these values determines how much each item will shrink compared to others.
-The difference is that the defaul value is `1`.
+The ratio of these values determines how much each item will shrink compared to others.
+The difference is that the default value is `1`.
 This means that the items will shrink by default (but they don't grow by default).

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/dyYpLxo/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>